sawantuday/crowbar/README.txt

   Licensing and legal issues
   --------------------------

-  Banach is open source software and are licensed under the BSD license located in the LICENSE.txt file located in the same directory as this very file you are reading.
+  Crowbar is open source software and are licensed under the BSD license located in the LICENSE.txt file located in the same directory as this very file you are reading.